Every seafood lover and chef deserves the right equipment to prep their favorite fish; that includes a quality knife for fish filleting.

 Even electric fillet knives need to be sharpened, despite the fact that they offer serrated blades and tend to stay sharper longer.

-Follow the step-by-step instructions to here to sharpen an electric fillet knife.
+Follow the step-by-step instructions in the video below to sharpen an electric fillet knife.

 What is the best fillet knife for fish?